 EXAMPLE 2: Tax Residency Without Legal Residency

 Mary arrives to Georgia on the 365 day visa waiver stamp.
 She stays in Georgia for 7 months.
-She automatically becomes a Georgian Tax Resident after 183 days, which fell on march 3rd 2020.
+She automatically becomes a Georgian Tax Resident after 183 days, triggering on March 3rd, 2020.
 She then leaves Georgia with no intention to return.
-Mary IS a Georgian Tax resident for all of 2020 and legally liable to file a declaration by March 31st 2021 and pay taxes where appropriate.
+Mary IS a Georgian Tax resident for all of 2020, and legally liable to file a declaration by March 31st, 2021 and pay taxes where appropriate.
 Mary has NOT become a legal resident simply due to becoming tax resident.

 Are You A Tax Resident Of Georgia?

-Hopefully the above information has helped you decide.
-If you still need help, contact us.
+Hopefully the information above has helped you decide.
+If you still need help, please contact us.

 If you are a Georgian tax resident, or would like to become one, and need help with organizing your taxes or business in Georgia, book a free consultation with us to explore your options.
-Appointments online via zoom, or in-person in Tbilisi.
+We offer appointments online via zoom, or in-person in Tbilisi.